 Sexual Abuse in Nursing Homes

-Sexual abuse can happen to someone of any age, gender, race, disability status, and so on—but, especially among nursing home patients, certain factors make an individual more likely to be targeted.
+Sexual abuse in assisted living facilities can happen to someone of any age, gender, race, disability status, and so on—but, especially among nursing home patients, certain factors make an individual more likely to be targeted due to cognitive impairments or disabilities.
 Predators tend to focus on individuals who cannot defend themselves or ask for help.

 Four main characteristics correlate with the risk of nursing home sexual abuse: